Sports in Kerala: Hockey

 Hockey is the pride game of city of Kollam and Kollam district.
 There are a lot number of Kollam city based players in Indian hockey team as well as Kerala Hockey Team.

 Kollam is famous for its players and the passion for the game.
 So to support the city's passion towards hockey, Government of Kerala have built a most modern state of the type astro turf hockey stadium within the city, which is first of its kind in the state.
 International Hockey Stadium in Kollam is having a total seating capacity of 5,000 built at a cost of Rs.17.55 Crores (US$2.84 Million).
 The stadium is now the home-ground of Kerala Hockey Team.
 Comparing to other sports, hockey is not much popular in Kerala.
 But the most popular hockey player from Kerala is P R Sreejesh.
 He has captained Indian team on several occasions.

 Athletics

-Kerala has a rich history of producing world class athletes.
-Athletes like T. C. Yohannan, Suresh Babu, P.T.Usha, Shiny Wilson, K. M. Beenamol, Tintu Lukka, Anju Bobby George, Preeja Sreedharan, Renjith Maheshwary are amongst the best Kerala has produced.
+Kerala has a rich history of producing noteworthy athletes such as T. C. Yohannan, Suresh Babu, P. T. Usha, Shiny Wilson, K. M. Beenamol, Tintu Lukka, Anju Bobby George, Preeja Sreedharan, and Renjith Maheshwary.